 - Make an entire ocean of paper plate marine animals

-- This paper plate chick is so simple
+- This paper plate chick is so very easy, perfect for beginner scissor skills

 - Make some Eric Carl inspired paper plate butterflies